Cybersharph/cybersharph/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on My Fundraize Platform.
+- 🔭 I’m currently working on a Crowdfunding platform.
 - 🌱 I’m currently learning JS, Laravel, Cybersecurity, Pentesting.
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about Frontend technologies and Cybersecurity.